lingjzhu/reddit_network/README.md

   - The raw data is around 2TB;
   - The generated graph data are around 300GB;
   - The generated user and vocabulary lists, and immediate data may take up a few hundred GBs;
-  - We use 8~10 cores to parallelize the computation.
-For example, extracting all graphs may take more than a week using a single core but can be completed in less than 2 days;
+  - We use 8~10 cores and 120 GB of memory to parallelize many of the computations.
+For example, extracting all graphs may take more than a week using a single core but can be completed in less than 2 days using 8 cores;
   - It should take less than two weeks to complete all the computation in our case.

 ### Steps